Gabapentin (By mouth)

 - Depression, thoughts of hurting yourself

-- Fever, cough, sneezing, sore throat, stuffy nose, and body aches
+- Fever, cough, chills, sore throat, stuffy or runny nose, body aches

 - Swelling in your hands, ankles, or feet